jywu20/Notes/Computer Science/Logic and PLT/julia type system.md

 if defined as regular functions, can't be used in type definitions, while type-level operations in type definitions are highly limited.

-This constraint certainly has a lot of reasons, one being machine code optimization relies on concrete types.
+The constraints certainly have a lot of reasons, one being machine code optimization relies on concrete types.

 Another motivation for this limit is the aforementioned set theoretic semantics of the type system.